jvanasco/facebook_utils/README.md

 `AuthenticatedHubRequired` will be raised if a non-authenticated hub tries to perform authenticated actions

 The `api_proxy` will catch *most* errors.
-Since this is in development, i'm raising uncaught exceptions.
-There will be a future "ApiUnhandledError"
+Since the Facebook API is in constant flux, uncaught exceptions are raised.
+There will be a future "ApiUnhandledError".

 Testing